realabdulkhaliq/Prompting-Guide-for-Agentic-AI/ChatGPT-5 Prompts.md

 3. Data-backed insights
    Prompt: "Analyze this dataset (PASTE DATA) and give me patterns, anomalies, and actionable recommendations in a table format."

+4. Role-play scenarios
+   Prompt: "Pretend you're a (ROLE).
+Walk me through how you'd handle (SITUATION) in detail, step by step."